 "It was like the fast part of the Mississippi River.
 It got faster and faster," he said.

 Not long ago, the current deposited him in a Hebrew class with associate professor Stephen L. Cook.
 A map, showing the flight of the Israelites from Egypt to Canaan, stood in the corner.

-Fels chuckles easily as he talks, as if standing outside himself and feeling slightly bemused at the course his new life has taken.
+Fels chuckled easily as he talked, as if standing outside himself and feeling slightly bemused at the course his new life has taken.
 The place may not be as competitive as law school, he said, but it is as demanding.

 After picking up a bachelor's degree from Stanford University and master's and law degrees from Vanderbilt University, Fels rose in his field to become a partner with the Knoxville firm of Ritchie, Fels & Dillard.
-Over the years, he served as an assistant district attorney in Knoxville, assistant United States attorney and a member of the board of directors of the National Association of Criminal Defense Lawyers.
-He lectured at the FBI academy in Quantico and opined for Court TV on such topics as the parole hearing for Martin Luther King Jr.'s assassin, James Earl Ray.
+Over the years, he served as an assistant district attorney in Knoxville, an assistant U.S. attorney, and as a member of the board of directors of the National Association of Criminal Defense Lawyers.
+He lectured at the FBI Academy in Quantico and opined for Court TV on topics such as the parole hearing for Martin Luther King Jr.'s assassin, James Earl Ray.

 Yet Fels was booted out of the church as an unruly 5-year-old.

 "I was told I could come back when I learned to behave.
 I did not come back for 41 years," he said.
 "I was angry.
 I hated this stuff.
 I didn't want them.
 They didn't want me."